rubio105/credactive/replit.md

 # Overview

-CIRY (Care & Intelligence Ready for You) is a B2B platform focused on dual-domain education in health prevention and cybersecurity.
-It provides professional certification preparation, progress tracking, and AI-powered health prevention tools.
-The platform aims to be a leader by leveraging AI for content generation, comprehensive health prevention through conversational AI, and medical document analysis, with ambitions for market expansion and continuous AI innovation.
+CIRY (Care & Intelligence Ready for You) is a B2B platform specializing in dual-domain education: health prevention and cybersecurity.
+It offers professional certification prep, progress tracking, and AI-powered health prevention tools, aiming to be a market leader through continuous AI innovation, content generation, comprehensive health prevention via conversational AI, and medical document analysis.

 # User Preferences